 We seek highly-motivated applicants with background in one or more of the following areas: machine learning, explainable AI/ML, computational healthcare, and network science.
 Successful applicants will be strong technically as well as have an inclination towards real-world problems.

-We are looking for applicants with demonstrably strong research skills, ideally, with multiple publications in top venues in machine learning, artificial intelligence, and data mining (e.g., ICML, NeurIPS, ICLR, KDD, AAAI, IJCAI, UAI, FAT*, AIES), and/or top-tier interdisciplinary journals (e.g., Nature family of journals, PNAS).
+We are looking for applicants with demonstrably strong research skills, ideally, with multiple publications in top venues in machine learning, artificial intelligence, and data mining (e.g., ICML, NeurIPS, ICLR, KDD, AAAI, IJCAI, UAI), and/or top-tier interdisciplinary journals (e.g., Nature family of journals, PNAS).

 Candidates must have a Ph.D. or equivalent degree in computer science, statistics, or a closely related field.
-Strong programming skills and experience with machine learning and its applications to healthcare are required.
+Strong programming skills and experience with machine learning and/or its applications to biology and medicine are required.